COOP$^2$: Defining, Observing, and Repairing Cooperation in LLM Multi-Agent Systems: Environments

 The environment prompt is a fixed textual description that outlines the basic rules, actions, and constraints of the \texttt{MA-Crafter} world.
 It is provided to all agents at the beginning of each planning step and serves as a reference for understanding the world.
 While it describes prerequisites, the actual environment configuration is dynamically defined in \texttt{env\_rule\_txt} (see Section~\ref{sec:mac-difficulty_design}) and passed to agents at each step.
 These parameters-including object weights, required collaborators, and crafting constraints-may be redefined over time, enabling emergent adaptability challenges in multi-agent systems.\\

-\section{CUBE}
+\subsection{CUBE}

 At its base level, CUBE is a grid-world environment built on PettingZoo’s parallel API~\citep{terry2021pettingzoo} and modified from the multi-agent block-pushing environment introduced in~\citep{yangcube}.

 Compared to the original formulation, we simplify the environment design while retaining its cooperative block-pushing objective.
 Agents must cooperate to push square blocks into a designated goal region.
 The resulting dynamics create coordination challenges through collisions, congestion, and enforced cooperation.
 The same underlying environment has also been used in~\citep{nourzad2025well}.

 The environment consists of agents and movable blocks placed on a grid.
 Their dynamics create coordination challenges through collisions, congestion, and enforced collaboration.